camelot

 so rich that even memory has a difficult time holding

 it.
-It tends to fad away without frequent renewal.
+The memory tends to fad away without frequent renewal.

 There